How To Find Critical Points In Calculus

 cos<sup>2</sup>(x) - sin<sup>2</sup>(x) = 0 cos<sup>2</sup>(x) = sin<sup>2</sup>(x) tan<sup>2</sup>(x) = 1 tan(x) = ±1

 The solutions to this equation are x = π/4 + nπ/2, where n is an integer.
-Therefore, the critical points of the function are x = π/4 + nπ/2.
+Which means, the critical points of the function are x = π/4 + nπ/2 Simple, but easy to overlook..

 Example 3 (Continuing from above): Find the critical points of f(x) = (x<sup>2</sup> + 1) / (x - 1).